vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 Once you have created your workspaces, [open a support ticket](https://help.vtex.com/en/support) requesting the installation of the `vtex.edition-store@5.x` [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) in the workspaces created previously.
 Do not forget to include the names of the workspaces you wish to use in this process.

-To do that, [open a support ticket](https://help.vtex.com/en/support) asking for the edition change.
-Do not forget to include the names of the workspaces you wish to use in this process.

 You can check the Edition app installed in a workspace by running the following command: `vtex edition get`.
 Please refer to [Edition apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) for further information.